even-vehus/access-to-sql-migration/README.md

 # Migration Tools

-Migration-only toolkit for extracting schema and data from Microsoft Access (`.accdb` / `.mdb`) and generating SQL-ready artifacts.
+Migration toolkit for extracting schema and data from Microsoft Access (`.accdb` / `.mdb`) and generating SQL-ready artifacts.

-This repo intentionally excludes frontend/backend application code.

 ## Folder Structure